-Farmbench will be offline from October 1 to October 31 while we upgrade.
+Farmbench is now offline until October 31 while we upgrade.

 The upgrade will be complete by November 1 and the new features and improvements will be ready for you to enjoy.